Building A Voice for Members in Victoria’s public sector union

 - contributing to our campaign fund.

-Voting has opened on Tuesday 10 June and will close on Tuesday 8 July.
+Voting opened on Tuesday 10 June and has closed on Tuesday 8 July.
+The votes have been counted, and the official results will be announced in the coming weeks.

 The Australian Electoral Commission’s website has more about these elections.